danielmhair/Angular2Goodies/README.md

 export class ExampleComponent {}
 ```

-Then just rename `'./example.component.css'` to `'example.component.scss'` like so:
+Rename `'./example.component.css'` to `'example.component.scss'` like so:
 ```typescript
 import { Component } from '@angular/core';